iecse/OrderOfChaos_TechTatva2025/44.The Enchanted Quest Spell-Sequencing with Deadlines/Question.md

-# Problem: The Enchanted Quest: Spell Sequencing with Deadlines
+# The Enchanted Quest: Spell Sequencing with Deadlines

 You are given `n` mystical spells (jobs).
 Each spell holds:
 - a Rune of Identity  **id**(unique id)